neoforged/Documentation/docs/misc/components.md

 | `score`        | it creates a component for representing `objective`'s score of entity specified by [entity selector][selectors] `name`. |
 | `selector`     | it creates a component for displaying list of names of entities selected by [entity selector][selectors] `pattern`.     |

-Component's text contents are represented by `ComponentContents`, which holds data and defines how to represent it as text.
+A component's text contents are represented by `ComponentContents`.
 These helpers create `ComponentContents`, and wrap it in a `MutableComponent`.
 Notably, subtype `TranslatableContents` not only supports [localization][internalization] but also [text formatting][formatting].